-To determine the presence of Salmonella in processed foods intended for human consumption.
+To determine the presence of Salmonella in processed foods and soils/water used for the growth of foods intended for human consumption.

 This sampling plan is applicable to the inspection of either a continuing series of production lots or to isolated lots consisting of an identifiable collection of process units (cans, bags, packages, or similar units).
+Additionally, the soil plan is for use during on-farm investigations requiring the sampling of soil for the presence of Salmonella.
 This plan is for use by FDA for regulatory purposes.

 Foods are listed in three categories based on the number of Salmonella hazards and whether a food is to be consumed by infants, the aged, or infirm.

 The three defined Salmonella Hazards of foods are:

 - The food or an ingredient of the food is a significant potential source of Salmonella;

 - The manufacturing process does not include a controlled step that destroys Salmonella; and

 - The food has significant potential for microbiological growth if "abused" in distribution or by consumers.

 Foods have been classified into three food Categories for regulatory sampling purposes.
 The foods are listed in the Categories by Product Code sequence.

 NOTE: For products not listed, check with your supervisor.
 The District will request categorization from the Office of Field Programs/Center for Food Safety and Applied Nutrition (HFS-600), or, when time is of essence, the District will make the categorization and obtain later concurrence from CFSAN.